+2.10 The Site is not subject to any statutory designations in respect of ecology or the historic environment.
+The Site is in proximity to the Kent Downs National Landscape, the boundary of which is located beyond an agricultural field to the east of the Site boundary (along Camer Park Road).
+The Site is also within the SSSI Impact Risk Zone for the North Downs and Halling to Trottiscliffe Escarpment.

-2.11 The Site is not subject to any statutory designations in respect of ecology or the historic environment.
-There is a degree of intervisibility between the Site and The Street Conservation Area to the east (approximately 500m from the Site).
-The Conservation Area includes two Listed Buildings: Grade I Listed Parish Church of St John the Baptist (ref: 1039866) and the Grade II Listed Church Cottages (ref: 1054716).
+2.11 The Site lies to the north of two Listed Buildings: Grade I Listed Parish Church of St John the Baptist (ref: 1039866) and the Grade II Listed Church Cottages (ref: 1054716).
+These two Listed Buildings also fall within The Street Conservation Area which adjoins the southern boundary of the Site and encompasses the Church and its grounds.